La Clef (cinema)

-La Clef is a cinema in Paris, France.
+La Clef is an independent and non-profit associative cinema in Paris (21, rue de la Clef — 34, rue Daubenton), France.

 History

 The cinema was founded in 1973 by Claude Frank-Forter, with the goal of promoting underrepresented filmmakers and of offering affordable prices.
 In 1981, after the cinema industry across France hit a recession, Frank-Forter sold the cinema to the Groupe Caisse d'Épargne.
 In 1990, filmmaker Sanvi Panou founded the Images d'Ailleurs project in the cinema, with the goal of presenting African and South America content.

+The cinema-theater closed down in june 2009 and re-opened in September 2010 with a new associative structure and Raphaël Vion as director.
+It was renamed La Clef - L’Usage du monde, based on Nicolas Bouvier’s book “The Way of the World” and kept the goal of presenting world cinema.

 In 2015, the Groupe Caisse d'Épargne announced that it would be selling the building in which the cinema was located.
-In 2018, the Groupe announced that the cinema would be closing down.
+In 2018, the cinema was closed down.